20 Oct THE BEST APPS FOR VIDEO EDITING ON A PHONE

 “What are the best apps for video editing on your phone?” is a question I get asked a lot.

 I’ve played with many apps to see which are easiest and intuitive to use, and which have the best features and also, support editing both vertical and horizontal video.

 So, here we go!
 My favourite apps for editing video on iPhone and Android are…

-For iPhone and Android – VLLO – Fairly new to me, but it’s fast becoming my favourite editing app.
+For iPhone and Android – VLLO – My favourite editing app.
 The app is free, you only have to watch ads while you upload music and download your finished videos, which isn’t too bad.
 But it’s also worth upgrading, as it’s only a one time fee which is pretty reasonable.